 - A listing in the top three Google local results has an average of 7.62 reviews, compared to just 1.61 reviews in the second three-pack.

-Not only do reviews work magic on Google’s algorithm, they also positively influence searchers decision-making process.
+Reviews work magic on Google’s algorithm, but they also positively influence searchers’ decision-making process.
 Keep in mind that consumers who perform local searches are ready to buy and act quickly.
 Making it in the Local Pack is a tremendous business accomplishment, but it doesn’t end there.
-You are still competing with two other business in the Local Pack, that are probably similar in terms of product or service.
-How will the consumer make a decision here?
+You are still competing with two other businesses in the Local Pack that are probably similar in terms of product or service.
+So how will the consumer make a decision here?
 You guessed it, the reviews!
 If you are the business with the most (positive) reviews, you will most likely beat out your competitors and win over that customer.
 The Moz study we referred to earlier found that reviews attracted the most clicks.

 The takeaway?
 People AND Google love reviews.
 So once your Google My Business listing is optimised, you need to start raking in those reviews.

-Up until today, you might have never heard of the Google Local Pack – but you have definitely been exposed it is as a consumer.
+You might have never heard of the Google Local Pack until today, but you have been exposed to it as a consumer.
 Now you can implement a Local Pack strategy that will also benefit you as a business owner.
-With your business listing and online reviews, you have powerful tools at your disposition to make the Local Pack work in your small business’ advantage.
+With your business listing and online reviews, you have powerful tools at your disposal to make the Local Pack work to your small business’ advantage.
 Google is about to transform your small business.
-Find out how we at Mobilise Solutions make the process of getting your customers to review your business positively and also on Google and Facebook.
+Please find out how we at Mobilise Solutions make the process of getting your customers to review your business positively and on Google and Facebook.